If you’re looking for the best place to buy cell phones in 2021, don’t make the mistake of going to the most apparent

 My Favorite MVNOs

 After using a few MVNOs first hand, I’ve found that they work almost exactly like a phone would on the main provider’s network.
 You’ll have to go through the MVNO for customer service and phone issues, but cell service acts about the same.

 Here are my favorite MVNOs for different networks and different levels of cell phone use.

 Republic Wireless – Uses T-Mobile

-Republic Wireless is my absolute favorite MVNO and is the cell phone service provider my wife and I have used for the past five years.
+Republic Wireless is my absolute favorite MVNO and is the cell phone service provider my wife and I have used for the past six years.

 Why do we love Republic Wireless?
 Their plans are dirt cheap.
 Unlimited talk and text is just $15 per month per line and data costs just $5 per GB.
 You can buy no data if you wish or as much as you’d like.